dv1x3r/data-notes/readme.md

 * Kernel density estimation (KDE): better histogram
 * Small multiple: series of similar graphs or charts using the same scale and axes
 * Tidy data: each variable is a column, each observation is a row, and each type of observational unit is a table
-* Imputation: The technical name for filling in a missing value with a replacement value.
+* Imputation: The technical name for filling in a missing value with a replacement value

 <br>